 Net Sales .
 Our sales decreased approximately \$5,118,000 or 11.2% from approximately \$45,496,000 for the year ended March 31, 2008, to approximately \$40,378,000 for the year ended March 31, 2009.
-The decrease in sales was primarily the result of decrease sales orders for telecommunication products.
-Sales of our scales and others business increased 14.9% from approximately \$26,898,000 for the year ended March 31, 2009, and sales for telecommunications products decreased 49.1% from approximately \$18,598,000 for the year ended March 31, 2008 to approximately \$18,598,000 for the year ended March 31, 2008 to approximately \$18,598,000 for the year ended March 31, 2008 to approximately \$18,598,000 for the year ended March 31, 2008 to approximately \$9,475,000 for the year ended March 31, 2009.
-The increase in sales for scale and others business was the result of increase customer demands for scale products.
+The decrease in sales was primarily the result of decreased sales orders for telecommunication products.
+Sales of our scales and others business increased 14.9% from approximately \$26,898,000 for the year ended March 31, 2008 to approximately \$30,903,000 for the year ended March 31, 2009, and sales for telecommunications products decreased 49.1% from approximately \$18,598,000 for the year ended March 31, 2008 to approximately \$9,475,000 for the year ended March 31, 2009.
+The increase in sales for scales and other business was the result of increased customer demands for scale products.
 The decrease in sales for telecommunications products was caused by the Company's decision to give up orders of telecommunications products with low profit margins.

-Gross Margin.
+Gross Margin .
 Gross margin as a percentage of revenue increased to approximately 14.0% during the year ended March 31, 2009, as compared to approximately 4.1% during the year ended March 31, 2008.
 The higher gross margin was the result of the Company's decision to reduce products with low profit margins from its telecommunication products, and reduced costs of raw materials both as a result of the Company's efforts to purchase materials more cost effectively and the decline in costs resulting from lower petroleum prices.
 Furthermore, prices of raw materials decreased due to the decrease in oil prices and the financial crisis in 2008, which benefited the Company in the fiscal year ended March 31, 2009.
 As a result of these factors, our gross profit margin increased by 9.9% when compared to the prior fiscal year.